 Preference for Identification

 Beside thinking about risk, we also ask individuals about their preferences for identification.
 For example, does an individual want to be identified by their first name, or a pseudonym?
-We never share last names, as we see it as an unnecessary risk to the privacy of individuals sharing their stories.
-At the same time, we feel that individuals should retain the right to have their first name associated with their story.
+What is their race, ethnicity, gender and nationality?
+We never report last names, as we see it as an unnecessary risk to privacy.
+At the same time, we believe individuals should retain the right to publicly front their story, using their first name, if so desired.

-While ‘thick data’ is the essence of much of our work, we collect and share only as much data as we need to tell an individual’s story.
-We don’t collect personal information beyond this.
+While ‘thick data’ is the essence of much of our work, we collect and share only as much data as we need to explore stated project themes.
 These practices are in accordance with Fair Information Principle 4 – Limiting Collection.

 Individual Access and Ongoing Consent

-We also have an ongoing consent process.
+We also have an ongoing consent process that is premised on closing our feedback loop, and ensuring people can edit their own stories.
 This is in accordance with Fair Information Principle 3 – Consent.
-An individual’s sentiment at the time of story collection may not be consistent with their usual preferences.
-To ensure that an individual feels comfortable making available the information they have shared, we ask for permission when we first collect the data.
+An individual’s sentiment at the time of story collection may shift over time.
+To ensure that an individual feels comfortable making available the information they have shared, we ask for permission when we first listen to their story, and afterwards, when we return their story and bear witness to their lived experiences.

-After this second stage of obtaining consent, the data may be shared, for example, with project partners.
+After this second stage of obtaining consent, the data may be shared with project partners.
 However, an individual can still update their story at any time, remove details, or elect to have it deleted.
 When information is removed from our digital records, we don’t have control over a project partner’s use of the information.

 We’re sometimes unable to get in touch with individuals a second time.
 In this case, we anonymize an individual’s data, even if they gave permission for including identifying photos and first name.
 These practices are in accordance with Fair Information Principle 9 – Individual Access.